 NJ Statute 2C: 17-3 Criminal Mischief Law

 The New Jersey statute allows for a very broad interpretation of criminal mischief and encompasses a wide range of different actions and property.
 As a general rule, the degree of crime is determined by the type of property and amount of loss suffered by the victim.
 The New Jersey criminal mischief statute, in pertinent part, reads as follows: a.
 Offense defined.
 A person is guilty of criminal mischief if he: (1) Purposely or knowingly damages tangible property of another or damages tangible property of another recklessly or negligently in the employment of fire, explosives or other dangerous means listed in subsection a. of N.J.S.2C:17-2; or (2) Purposely, knowingly or recklessly tampers with tangible property of another so as to endanger person or property, including the damaging or destroying of a rental premises by a tenant in retaliation for institution of eviction proceedings. b.
 Grading.(1) Criminal mischief is a crime of the third degree if the actor purposely or knowingly causes pecuniary loss of $2,000.00 or more.
 (2) Criminal mischief is a crime of the fourth degree if the actor causes pecuniary loss in excess of $500.00 but less than $2000.00.
 It is a disorderly persons offense if the actor causes pecuniary loss of $500.00 or less.
 To help understand the statute we have provided you with a chart for degree of crimes as they pertain to criminal mischief charges in New Jersey listed below.

-What is the Punishment for Criminal Mischief?
+What is the Punishment for Criminal Mischief in New Jersey?

 |Disorderly Persons Offense||if damage to the property is under $500 or if the damage is considered nominal and cannot be determined|